OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-14.md

 ## 1 Samuel 14:5

-The one crag rose on the north opposite Michmash, and the other on the south opposite Geba.
+One crag rose on the north facing Michmash, and the other on the south facing Geba.

 ## 1 Samuel 14:6